I had unprotected sex. Should I get myself tested?

 “Should I get tested after unprotected sex?”

-Advice from Swiss AIDS Federation
+Legal advice from the Swiss AIDS Federation